cosc2336-ds-alg/assg02/README.md

 up by by your `removeItem()` implementation shifting items in the array.
 Only items you have already checked will get shifted down.

-Once you can pass the tests in the first unit test of the `operatorIntersect()` uncomment the next 3 tests and make sure you are passing all of them as well.
-If any tests are failing, you will need to debug your `operatorIntersect()` implementation to get them to pass.

 As usual, when finished with this task, add and commit your changes and push them to the `Feedback` pull request of your class repository.
 This is the final task of this assignment.

 If you have gotten all of the tasks completed to this point, you should be able to run and pass all of the original tests once your intersect and union operators are implemented.
 When satisfied you should commit and push your changes.
-Check your final GitHub actions at this point.
-If your work is committed correctly, you should see you now get a green check mark and your most recent action passes all actions on the GitHub classroom repository now.
+Check your final GitHub actions and autograder at this point.
+If your work is committed correctly, you should see you now get a green check mark on all tests and the autograder gives a score of 100/100.

 # Assignment Submission